3 Local Resources for Home Care ©

 Try our Caregiver Selector Tool to help you identify what type of caregiver is right for your needs.

-1. Try calling your local social service department when family budgets are limited to learn more about accessing financial help with caregiving.
-County social service departments are sometimes tasked with actual staffing of in-home caregivers and homemakers.
+Try calling your local health / social services department when family budgets are limited to learn more about accessing financial help with caregiving.
+County health and social services departments are sometimes tasked with actual staffing of in-home caregivers and homemakers.
 More often county social workers provide families counseling and support groups, training, and respite care to give family caregivers a break.
 The government subsidized "Family Caregiver Support Program" in some areas allows for compensation to family caregivers to care for loved ones in their own homes.

-Check our U.S. States and Territories Department of Health / Senior Services contact list.
+Check our U.S. Department of Health / Senior Services contact list.

-2. Local Area Agencies on Aging oversee and coordinate family caregiving services to help seniors live with dignity and choices in their homes.
-Contact your knowledgeable local area agency on agency for possible referrals to local services.
+Local Area Agencies on Aging oversee and coordinate family caregiving services to help seniors live with dignity and choices in their homes.
+Contact your knowledgeable local Area Agency on Aging for possible referrals to local services.

 Community health and social service departments, your local Area Agencies on Aging and senior centers make up a powerful aging network for home care assistance.
 Other communities offer senior services through active church groups and local fraternal service organizations.